Skjoldrun/Skjoldrun.github.io/docs/csharp/XUnit-test-memberData.md

 # Use complex parameters with XUnit Tests and MemberData

 Sometimes you need more complex parameter data to test in XUnit tests Theories and InlineData.
-For this scenario you can use MemberData with objects conatining the more complex parameters as shown below.
+For this scenario you can use MemberData with objects containing the more complex parameters as shown below.

 ## Method to test